-Coincidently, we completed the 3.5-hour training in Street on the Sunday.
-That evening, the email arrived asking if we were still interested in stewarding and if so, we’d better get a move on and complete the training!
-Our tickets and info packs would be in the mail when returned from the people that pulled out at the last minute.
+Completing the 3.5-hour training in Street on the Sunday, that same evening, the email arrives asking if we’re still interested in stewarding and if so, we’d better get a move on and complete the training.
+Our tickets and info packs would be in the mail once returned from the stewards that pulled out at the last minute.
 Stewarding is voluntary.

-Armed with our info packs, tickets, and a vehicle pass, we were ready to take Reg (our home away from home) to England’s biggest 4-day rave!
+Armed with our info packs, tickets, and a vehicle pass, we’re ready to take Reg (our home away from home) to England’s biggest 4-day rave!

 Arriving – Tuesday evening